gvwilson/fiction/iffy/index.md

 Iffy chewed it slowly while Iñacio refilled their water bottle from a damp trickle too small to be called a stream and set it aside to purify.
-Their tents were barely bigger than Iffy's sleeping bag on the *Guinevere*.
+Their chameleon tents were barely bigger than Iffy's sleeping bag on the *Guinevere*.
 Iñacio waved her off as he set up their springy lightweight frames and then spread thin conducting wires around them to disperse their body heat.